 Willy Wonka and the Chocolate Factory: "Wrong, sir!
 Wrong!
 Under section 37B of the contract signed by him, it states quite clearly that all offers shall become null and void if - and you can read it for yourself in this photostatic copy - "I, the undersigned, shall forfeit all rights, privileges, and licenses herein and herein contained," et cetera, et cetera...'Fax mentis incendium gloria cultum,' et cetera, et cetera...'Memo bis punitor delicatum'!
 It's all there, black and white, clear as crystal!
 You stole fizzy lifting drinks.
 You bumped into the ceiling which now has to be washed and sterilized, so you get NOTHING!
 You lose!
 Good day sir!"

 In this case, Wonka was using this as an excuse to set up the final test of character, which Charlie passes by returning the Everlasting Gobstopper rather than sell it to Slugworth—who wasn't even Slugworth, but a man who worked for Wonka specifically for this purpose.

-Happens twice within minutes of each other in He Died With a Felafel in His Hand in the first dirk goes off bitching about the 'hetero fascist sterility conspiracy' after coming out of the closet only find out that everyone though he was gay to begin with but when he accuses daniel of being a homophobe, Daniel, who has had enough of dealing with all the bullshit thats been sent his way the entire film, delivers with his own rant, which even more hard hitting due to its gradual build up.
+Happens twice within minutes of each other in He Died with a Felafel in His Hand.
+In the first case, Dirk goes off bitching about the 'hetero fascist sterility conspiracy' after coming out of the closet, only find out that everyone thought he was gay to begin with.
+Evidently expecting a different response, he goes looking for a fight and accuses Danny of being a homophobe.
+Unfortunately for him, Danny's been through hell, and that's the last straw.

 Maverick.
 The title character is threatened by a gunfighter, is called a card cheat and engages in a fight with a gang without losing his cool, but when his shirt gets a smudge on it he flips out.